 Ease of Use: This is the factor that sets apart the good and bad baby food makers.
 The fewer steps the better, and the more logical the better.
 Some systems do this well and others get it wrong.
 If it takes a rocket scientist to help you figure it out and understand the owner's manual, it's a poorly designed product.
 All of our recommended systems are highly rated for ease of use.

 Reliability: Just like with ordinary food processors and steamer systems, there are reports of smoking motors, melting plastics, quickly dulled blades, beaking clips, and other various defects.
 Some of the systems have more issues with this, whereas other systems are consistently reliable and carry great warranties that are reliably honored.
 All of our recommended systems have histories of high reliability and customer satisfaction.

-Efficiency: If you're going to spend over $100 on a good baby food maker, you want one that will puree quickly and effectively.
+Efficiency: If you're going to spend over $100 on a good baby food maker, you want one that will make smooth purees quickly and effectively.
 You don't want to run it, check whether your food is well blended, and keep trying.
 Weak and slow motors, dull blades, and poor blade design can all contribute to lower efficiency and more headaches.
 You want a fast steamer, powerful motor, and sharp blades.
 You also want a bowl large enough to fit enough food to make several servings.
-Avoid units with capacities under 3 cups because you'll find yourself spending a bit too much time washing, peeling, steaming, and pureeing for single servings!
+Avoid units with capacities under 3 cups because you'll find yourself spending a bit too much time washing, peeling, steaming, and smooth pureeing for single servings!
 All of our top recommended systems show high efficiency with both the steaming and processing stages.